-The On-Farm Internet of Things Trial was established by Agriculture Victoria in 2020 to provide a wide range of Internet of Things (loT) solutions for farmers in the trial regions.
-NNNCo is rolling out the Low Power Wide Area Networks to cover approximately 600 farms and 5,000 square kilometres across four regions.
-The roll-out will provide coverage to every farm in the trial regions with LoRaWAN network connectivity and NNNCo’s data aggregation platform, N2N-DL, ensuring farmers can connect devices for a wide range of applications.
+The On-Farm Internet of Things Trial was established by Agriculture Victoria in 2020 to provide a wide range of Internet of Things (loT) solutions for farmers in four trial regions.
+NNNCo rolled out a new LoRaWAN® network across hundreds of farms and 32,000 square km.

-The trial is taking place across four farm types, Dairy, Horticulture, Grains and Sheep.
-Network connectivity for the trial is expected to cover the local government areas of Wellington, Buloke, Loddon, Greater Shepparton and parts of Moira Shire.
+The trial took place across four farm types: Dairy, Horticulture, Grains and Sheep.
+Network connectivity for the trial covered the Local Government Areas of Wellington, Buloke, Loddon, Greater Shepparton and parts of Moira Shire.

 To find out more about the project, check the Agriculture Victoria webpage: https://agriculture.vic.gov.au/farm-management/digital-agriculture/victorias-onfarm-internet-of-things-trial